Israel kills militants in the West Bank as a nervous region watches latest on cease-fire talks

 ZEITA, West Bank (AP) — Two Israeli airstrikes in the West Bank killed nine Palestinian militants on Saturday, Israel's army said, as violence flared again in the Israeli-occupied territory with tensions high over the war in Gaza and a potential regional escalation.

-Cease-fire discussions on Gaza continued, with an Israeli delegation led by the Mossad chief arriving in Cairo, an Egyptian official said.
+Cease-fire discussions on Gaza continued, with an Israeli delegation led by the Mossad chief briefly visiting Cairo, an Egyptian official said.
 The U.S. has urged Israel to seize the chance for a cease-fire after the shock killing of Hamas' political leader in Iran, which Tehran blames on Israel.

 That killing and Israel's assassination of a Hezbollah commander in Lebanon have the region holding its breath for retaliation against Israel on either front, or both, after Iran and its proxies vowed to act.
 Calls for people to leave Lebanon sharpened as flight activity there cooled.